 Can I buy any dip or bottom?
-What should I do when the market crashes?
+What to do when the market goes down ?
 Should I buy crypto now?

 No.